Recent Blog Articles

 Another helpful practice is to keep a journal, taking special care to write down how specific events or personal interactions you had during the day made you feel.
 Talking with trusted friends, family members, or a therapist can also help you explore your emotions.

-For more information on building your awareness and skills to boost communication and relationships, check out the Harvard Medical School guide Emotional Intelligence.
+For more advice on building awareness and skills to boost communication and relationships, check out Emotional Intelligence, an online guide from Harvard Medical School.

 Disclaimer: